bihealth/WiPP/documentation/USERGUIDE.md

 <a name="opt-params"></a>
 ### Optimization parameters

 In the `classifier` block, set `SVM` and `RF` (support vector machines and Random forests) to `True` or `False` depending on the model you want to use.
-If both are set to `True`, only the best performing estimator will be conserved. `SVM` have shown better performance on all datasets tested so far.
+If both are set to `True`, only the best performing estimator will be conserved.
+`SVM` have shown better performance on all datasets tested so far.
 The `validation_set_size` and `cross_validation_splits` parameters, respectively set to `0.2` and `3` by default are used for hyperparameter optimization and to prevent overfitting.
 We recommend using the default values if you are not familiar with cross-validation procedure to evaluate estimator performance.

-The `optimization-general` block allows you to define the location of your `optimization_samples ` as a relative path from your `Input_folder` directory.
+The `optimization-general` block allows you to define the location of your `optimization_samples ` as a relative path from your `input_folder` directory.

 The `optimization-score` is a list of parameters used to find the optimal peak picking algorithm parameter set.
 Default parameters have shown to give appropriate results for both high and low-resolution data, but you can change them according to your needs.

 Finally, the last settings, `grid_search-params` concern the grid search range for the parameter optimization.
 Same as the training data, you can limit the range if you already familiar with the data produced by your GCMS experiment.

 ***

 The following parameter block is dedicated to retention index, if you do not use alkanes, you can remove or skip this section altogether as the default value is `False`.

-* retention_index
-	* wash
-	* alkanes
+"""
+retention_index:
+  wash:
+  alkanes:
+"""

-The `wash` parameter requires the relative path from the `Input_folder` to the `wash_folder`.
-In our example, this parameter would look like this `./Wash`
+The `wash:` parameter requires the relative path from the `input_folder` to the `wash_folder`.
+In our example, this parameter would look like this `./wash`

 The `alkanes` parameter is the list of alkanes that should be used for retention index calculation.
-The parameter should be a comma separated list of the number of carbons for each alkanes as follow `"c10","c12","c16",[...],"c32","c34"`.
+The parameter should be a comma separated list of the number of carbons for each alkane. e.g.
+`"c10","c12","c16",[...],"c32","c34"`

 ***

-Finally, the `alignment` block allows you to define the parameters for cross sample alignment.
-The appropriate parameter of `RI_tol` or `RT_tol` will be used depending on your project. `RT_tol` should be defined in seconds.
-The `min_similarity` parameter corresponds to the minimum spectra similarity for peaks to be aligned, and the `min_samples` parameter defines the minimum number of samples (as a ratio) for a peak to be present in order to be reported.
+Finally, the `alignment:` block allows you to define the parameters for cross sample alignment.
+The parameter `RI_tol` or `RT_tol` will be used as appropriate, depending on your project.

+The value of`RT_tol` should be defined in seconds.

+The `min_similarity:` parameter corresponds to the minimum spectra similarity for peaks to be aligned, and the `min_samples:` parameter defines the minimum number of samples (as a ratio) to be present in order for a peak to be reported.